dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

   when no healthy runtime is running.
 - `--foreground` is rejected by the CLI.
 - `Options.use_orchestration = False` is rejected by API runtime resolution.
-- Sidecar-named option attributes such as `Options.use_sidecar`, `Options.sidecar_start`, and `Options.sidecar_wait_result` are removed and
-  raise `AttributeError` if assigned.
+- Removed migration-era option attributes such as `Options.use_sidecar`, `Options.sidecar_start`, and `Options.sidecar_wait_result` are removed and raise `AttributeError` if assigned.
-- Metadata-only wheels and unsupported platforms fail sidecar starts with a `SidecarUnavailableError`/nonzero CLI exit when no explicit executable, verified bundle, verified cache entry, or allowed first-run download is available.
+- Metadata-only wheels and unsupported platforms fail runtime starts with a `OrchestrationUnavailableError`/nonzero CLI exit when no explicit executable, verified bundle, verified cache entry, or allowed first-run download is available.
-- The runtime never silently falls back from sidecar execution.
+- The runtime never silently falls back to non-orchestrated execution.

 ## Runtime Model

-The sidecar runs a local Temporal developer server with SQLite persistence plus one worker process for each configured task-queue lane.
+The runtime runs a local Temporal developer server with SQLite persistence plus one worker process for each configured task-queue lane.
 The runtime is scoped by workspace so concurrent projects do not share process state, logs, task queues, or SQLite history unless they intentionally use the same workspace path.

-The sidecar stores only orchestration state:
+The runtime stores only orchestration state:

 - process state
 - transient supervisor locks